CSS-Tricks/MovingBoxes/README.markdown

 ### Version 2.2.10 (2/28/2012)

+* Fixed navFormatter
-* Fixed navFormatter - I copied the code from AnythingSlider which has its option named "navigationFormatter", not "navFormatter".
+ * I copied the code from AnythingSlider which has its option named "navigationFormatter", not "navFormatter".
 That'll teach me for not testing!
+ * Fixed the index since it was sending the navFormatter a zero-based index instead of the expected one-based index.

 ### Version 2.2.9 (2/27/2012)